Unit 1.1 - Introduction

 Exercise 6.1.2: CRC in Rust

-Use a CRC checksum function written in Rust in a C program
+Now, let's do it the other way around: we can use a CRC checksum function written in Rust in a C program.

 - A C compiler